Crossing Borders in a World Where Differences Still Matter

 - "Pankaj Ghemawat is one of those rare individuals who combines world class scholarship with a deep knowledge of business practice.
 Redefining Global Strategy tackles the crucial balance between local and global that will often define success in an increasingly globalized world economy."

-Michael E. Porter, C. Roland Christensen University Professor, Harvard Business School
+Michael E. Porter, Bishop William Lawrence University Professor, Harvard Business School

 - "Pankaj Ghemawat has created an important strategic guidebook for leaders of the 21st century globally integrated enterprise.
 His analytic framework is both visionary and pragmatic - aware of the broader historic trajectories of globalization, but grounded in the real kinds of decisions business leaders have to make in the here and now.
 And his caveats about "semiglobalization" provide a salutary reminder that massive change of this kind doesn't happen overnight.
 By basing his analysis on real-world case studies and a mastery of economic data, Pankaj Ghemawat will help CEOs and leaders of institutions make smarter decisions on one of the most important challenges we all face."